-McCarthy opposes commission on Jan.
-6 Capitol attack over exclusion of other political violence
+McCarthy, Republicans oppose Jan.
+6 Capitol attack commission over exclusion of other political violence

 CLICK HERE TO GET THE FOX NEWS APP

 The final passage of legislation for a Jan.
-6 commission, however, likely does not come down to McCarthy but rather Senate Minority Leader Mitch McConnell, R-Ky.
+6 commission likely does not come down to McCarthy but rather Senate Minority Leader Mitch McConnell, R-Ky.
 McConnell has been a harsh critic of the former president – unlike McCarthy – but amid debate over a commission earlier this year he said that the committee should look at more than just the Jan.
 6 attack and focus on other political violence, too.

 McConnell's office did not immediately respond to a request for comment from Fox News on Tuesday morning.